This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 response.

-For the complete list of protocols supported by external HTTP(S) load balancer forwarding rules in each mode, see Load balancer features.
+For the complete list of protocols supported by external Application Load Balancer forwarding rules in each mode, see Load balancer features.

 Source IP addresses for client packets